SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     ```

     where you need to replace `<region>` with the region you are using.
 Do note you need to have `docker` actively
-    running in the background, as any other time you want to use `docker`.
+    running in the background, just like any other time you want to use `docker`.

 7. Automatization through the cloud is in general the way to go, but sometimes you may want to manually create images
     and push them to the registry.
 Figure out how to push an image to your `Artifact Registry`.
 For simplicity, you can
     just push the `busybox` image you downloaded during the initial docker exercises.
 This
-    [page](https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling) should help you with exercise.
+    [page](https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling) should help you with the exercise.

     ??? success "Solution"